RFL 1895 Cup: History and format

-With covid-19 still affecting the 2021 season, a new format which merged the early rounds of the tournament with the Challenge Cup was approved.
-In 2021, the four sides which progressed from the second round of the Challenge Cup qualified for the 1895 Cup semi-finals.
-An adapted version of this format was approved for 2022, to reflect the re-expansion of the Challenge Cup to include amateur teams.
-Now, the five qualifiers - including any amateur teams - from the fifth round of the Challenge Cup would qualify for the 1895 Cup, with any of those teams who win in the sixth round of the Challenge Cup moving straight to the semi-finals of the 1895 Cup.
-Two of the remaining qualified teams will be drawn into a play-off round before the semi-final stage.
+However, this format lasted only one season as the 2020 competition did not take place due to the Covid-19 pandemic.
+With Covid-19 still affecting the 2021 season, a new format which merged the early rounds of the tournament with the Challenge Cup was approved.
+In 2021, the four sides which progressed from the second round of the Challenge Cup also qualified for the 1895 Cup semi-finals.
+An adapted version of this format was played in 2022 and 2023, to reflect the re-expansion of the Challenge Cup after Covid.
+In this version, the five qualifiers - including any amateur teams - from the fifth round of the Challenge Cup would qualify for the 1895 Cup.
+Any teams who reached the sixth round of the Challenge Cup would qualify directly to the semi-finals of the 1895 Cup, with two of the remaining qualified teams drawn into a play-off round before the semi-final stage.

+2024 format

+A refreshed format for the 2024 Cup separated it back out from Challenge Cup, as the need to limit games post-Covid was reduced.
+This format introduced a group stage, into which thirteen Championship and eight League One clubs entered.
+The group stage consisted of seven groups of three, with winners and the best performing runners-up qualifying for the knock-out competition from the quarter-final stage.

+2025 format

+The format was revised again for 2025, becoming a knockout competition.
+The 11 League One clubs competed in two preliminary rounds to produce four qualifiers to take part in the last 16, where they were joined by the 12 Championship clubs.